Praneeth2005/OpenOps-AI-Web-Agent/README.md

 ---

+## LLM Performance and Screenshots

+To highlight how different language models perform within OpenOps Agent, you can add screenshots, performance metrics, or sample outputs in this section.
+For example:

+1. **Screenshots**
+   - Add screenshots of the Gradio interface while a specific model (e.g., `Qwen 2.5-VL` or `claude-3.5 sonnet`) is running a task.
+   - Show step-by-step interactions in the browser view if you wish to demonstrate how the AI navigates websites or fills out forms.

+2. **Performance Metrics**
+   - Show comparative results of each LLM on tasks like text generation, code completion, or data extraction.
+   - Include any relevant charts or tables comparing speed, accuracy, or token usage across different models.

+3. **Storing and Linking Images**
+   - Consider creating a dedicated folder (e.g., `docs/images` or `assets/screenshots`) and storing your images there.
+   - Link them directly in the README or in separate markdown files within the `docs/` directory.

+By providing a visual overview of how each model behaves, contributors and users can better understand the trade-offs, accuracy, and speed of various LLMs supported by OpenOps Agent.

+---

 ## Contributing

 We welcome pull requests, issues, and feature requests!
 Feel free to open an issue to discuss major changes or improvements.
 For small fixes, simply create a PR referencing the relevant issue (if any).